ATKhakimov/engine/README.md

 # engine
-here some engine shit with some python code
+here some engine smth with some python code